RPiSpy/pi-hole-screen/README.md

 # pi-hole-screen
 A repository for a 128x64 OLED screen add-on for Raspberry Pi based Pi-Hole systems.

-# Current Status
-This is a work in progress.
-The script is working but I need to update my blog post to explain how to implement it.

 # Requirements
 - A Raspberry Pi successfully running Pi-Hole
 - A 128x64 I2C OLED Screen